weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 Weaviate defaults to the `multilingual-2210-alpha` model of the type "large".

-> The size of model to generate with, currently available models are small, medium, large, defaults to large.
+> Currently available models are small, medium and large.
+If unspecified, Weaviate will default to using the `large` model.
 Small models are faster, while larger models will perform better.
 Custom models can also be supplied with their full ID [source](https://docs.cohere.ai/reference/embed)

-Example of setting a small model in the Weaviate schema:
+Example of setting a `small` model in the Weaviate schema:

 ```json
 {